hchuhtala/sql-challenge/README.md

 # sql-challenge
-Fictious Employee Data was loaded into a SQL database to query and then visualize with Pandas.
+Fictious employee data was loaded into a SQL database from CSVs to query and then visualize with Pandas.

 # Data Engineering

 ![ERD](https://github.com/hchuhtala/sql-challenge/blob/master/Employee%20ERD.png)

-<p>CSV files were loaded into SQL tables, as depicted above, using the [schema](https://github.com/hchuhtala/sql-challenge/blob/master/schema.sql) </p>
+* CSV files were loaded into SQL tables, as depicted above, using the [schema](https://github.com/hchuhtala/sql-challenge/blob/master/schema.sql)

 # Data Analysis
 * Different [queries](https://github.com/hchuhtala/sql-challenge/blob/master/query.sql) were run to answer a variety of questions about the employees.
 For example, Find any employees whose first name is Hercules and last name starts with a B